nicholas-karimi/golang/notes.md

 ##### Panic
 **panicking** means that `runtime` ERROR that is unrecoverable.
+`panicking` refers to a situation where the normal flow of execution is stopped, and if it’s within a function, the function returns to its caller.

 #### Variadic
 a variadic function receives a variadic argument as a slice.